-Recently I had a craving for apple cinnamon pancakes so I added some apples to my favorite sour cream pancake batter and they were so good that I had to share the recipe with all of you!
+Recently I had a craving for apple pie and pancakes and I thought why not have them both together?
+So I added an apple filling to my favorite sour cream pancake batter and the apple cinnamon pancakes I made were so good that I had to share the recipe with all of you!
 Soft, spiced apples, thick and tender pancakes, warm maple syrup.
 Yum!

 Hey, how’s it going?

 Around here we’ve all kicked our colds and we’re ramping up for all the December fun. 🙂 The daughter and I are off to see the Rockettes in a couple days, next week she turns 13 (!!!), and then we’re looking down the barrel of our family trip to Bonaire.
 Which rather throws off all of our usual routines for the season.
 However, it will be nice to visit there again.

 And, of course, I have lots of great recipes coming up, testing holiday foods and comfort foods and some lighter recipes for the turn of the year.
 Today, though, I am all about these apple cinnamon pancakes.
 As soon as I tried them, I was scribbling down the recipe in my notebook and planning a photo shoot.